jacksund/simmate/docs/parameters.md

 --------------------------

 ## subworkflow_kwargs
-Make sure you read about `subworkflow_name` parameter first.
-This is a dictionary of parameters to pass to each subworkflow run.
+This parameter is a dictionary of parameters to pass to each subworkflow run.
 For example, the workflow will be ran as `subworkflow.run(**subworkflow_kwargs)`.
 Note, many workflows that use this argument will automatically pass information that is unique to each call (such as `structure`).

 === "yaml"
     ``` yaml